Photo Credit: by Gustavo Fring, Pexels.com

 Telehealth is just one of the ways that the internet has changed our everyday lives.
 According to the Mayo Clinic:

 “Telehealth is the use of digital information and communication technologies to access health care services remotely and manage your health care . . .
-Telehealth can also be technology that your health care provider uses to improve or support health care services.”
+Telehealth can also be technology that your healthcare provider uses to improve or support health care services.”

 In other words, you might use a smartphone or laptop and the Internet to access health services, such as making an appointment with your family doctor.